fastai/course-v3/docs/start_kaggle.md

 # Welcome to Kaggle kernels!
 <img alt="" src="/images/kaggle/landing_page.png" class="screenshot">

 [Kaggle](https://kaggle.com/) is an online community of data scientists and machine learners, owned by Google, Inc. Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
-Kaggle got its start by offering machine learning competitions and now also offers a public data platform, a cloud-based workbench for data science. ([Read more here](https://en.wikipedia.org/wiki/Kaggle)
+Kaggle got its start by offering machine learning competitions and now also offers a public data platform, a cloud-based workbench for data science ([Read more here](https://en.wikipedia.org/wiki/Kaggle)).

 Kaggle Kernels however, do have a few limitations imposed on them, please check the Resources & Limitations section below.